-These stunning ice cubes are as easy as obtaining water and flowers (or herbs and veggies, if you’d prefer).
-They make a gorgeous presentation in water or lemonade or any light-colored spritzer.
-When the ice melts, the drinks will be peppered with lovely color.
+Obtaining water and flowers (or herbs and veggies, if you’d prefer) is all it takes to make these stunning ice cubes.
+They make a gorgeous presentation in water, lemonade, or any light-colored spritzer.
+When the ice melts, the drinks will be peppered with lovely colors.
 Just make sure you select edible flowers!

 While we’re on the subject of ice, a floral ice bucket is a perfect idea for keeping drinks cold or even seafood.
 It’s a temporary work of art.
 And it’s easy enough to make on your own.
 Just make sure it’s contained for when it starts to melt.